NorthIsUp/enhanced-dash-mcp/docs/server_usage.md

 # Running the Enhanced Dash MCP Server

 The server communicates over standard input and output.
-Ensure you run the script using the provided `StdioClient` so that MCP clients can connect correctly.
+It uses the `stdio_server` context manager from the MCP library to expose its streams for MCP clients. correctly.

 Example: